anufrievroman/calcure/readme.md

 ## Features

 - Vim keys
-- Operation with a fewest key presses possible
+- Operate with a fewest key presses possible
 - Todo list with tasks and subtasks
-- Birthdays from your abook contacts
+- See birthdays from your abook contacts
 - Import events and tasks from calcurse
-- Auto pictograms according to the name ✈ ⛷ ⛱
+- Generate pictograms according to the name ✈ ⛷ ⛱
-- Privacy mode ••••• to obfuscate events and tasks
+- Toggle privacy mode ••••• to obfuscate events and tasks
 - Simple plain text database in a desired location for cloud sync
-- Colors, icons, and other features are fully customizable
+- Fully customizable colors, icons, and other features
-- Resize friendly.
-Can shrink to a small window
+- Resize and mobile friendly
 - Start week on any day